Good Childhood Index

 Testing the index with children

-We know that The Good Childhood Index works well for boys and girls and for children of different ages in the UK from age 8 and above.
+We know that The Good Childhood Index works well for boys and girls and for children of different ages in the UK from age eight and above.
 There is no upper age limit, although questions about school can be left out for those who have left school.
-The index assumes a reading age of about 8.
+The index assumes a reading age of about eight.